trstovall/lazarus/README.md

 #### Elijah:

-> So, Fahter, here we stand—two messiahs, two paths.
-I always wondered when our journeys would itersect like this.
+> So, Father, here we stand—two messiahs, two paths.
+I always wondered when our journeys would intersect like this.

 #### Alex: